KDE/documentation-docs-kdenlive-org/user_interface/menu/view_menu.rst

 The Project Monitor is used to display your project's timeline, i.e. the edited version of your video.
 In Edit Mode you can directly manipulate certain effects from within the Project Monitor.
 Please refer to the :ref:`Project Monitor <project_monitor_overview>` section of this documentation for more details.

+.. _view-project_notes:

 Project Notes
 -------------

-Switches the Project Notes widget on or off.
+Switches the Project Notes :term:`widget` on or off.

 .. figure:: /images/user_interface/menu_reference/kdenlive2304_project_notes.webp
    :align:  left